Bjarni Guðjónsson

-Bjarni Eggerts Guðjónsson (born 26 February 1979) is an Icelandic former professional footballer, who was last manager of KR.
+Bjarni Eggerts Guðjónsson (born 26 February 1979) is an Icelandic former professional footballer, who was manager of KR from October 2014 to June 2016.

 He has played in Belgium, England and Germany and has two brothers who have also played professional football, Þórður and Jóhannes.
 All three played together at Genk.
 He is also the son of former footballer and now manager Guðjón Þórðarson.

 Club career

 Bjarni was born in Akranes.
 He began his career at his hometown club ÍA, before moving to English club Newcastle United in 1997 for £500,000.
 He failed to break into the first team at the club and left a year later for Belgian club Genk before returning to England in 2000 with Stoke City in a £250,000 signing joining up with his father Guðjón Þórðarson who was manager.
 He became a regular in the first team and made 53 appearances in the 2000–01 season however he was transfer listed at the end of the season as his father felt Bjarni was struggling to deal with being the son of the manager.
 No transfer away from the club was forthcoming and Bjarni stayed for the 2001–02 season and this time played 54 matches as Stoke gained promotion via the play-offs.
 Despite gaining promotion his father was sacked by the board.
 Bjarni stayed at Stoke and helped the club to avoid relegation before he joined his brother Þórður Guðjónsson at VfL Bochum on a free transfer.

 He struggled to cement a place in the first team at Bochum and was loaned out to Coventry City in 2004 where he excelled under the management of Eric Black.
 Coventry signed him on a free later that year however he struggled for game time under new manager Peter Reid and eventually fell out of favour.
 He was signed on a free by Plymouth Argyle who he stayed with for two years and was a popular character, scoring once against Everton in the FA Cup, before joining ÍA again in 2006.
 In his second spell at ÍA he stayed for two years, until he was sold to KR in 2008.